NithyasriBabu/MathWorks-Fraction/README.md

 # MathWorks-Fraction
 Implemented a Fraction Class with Addition, Subtraction, Multiplication, Division, Equality, Non-Equality, Greater Than, Less Than and Display Functionality.

-Also can convert Valid Fractions to Double &amp; Int values.
+Also can convert Valid Fractions to Double and Int values.

 Improvement Ideas:
 1) Give an option to the user if the fraction after calculations needs to be reduced or not.